MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-timeline.md

 // image 5

 - **Step 2: Activity Definition**
 This step includes all your activity defnitions.
-We will explore those from left to right:
+We will explore those from left to right (see image below):

   - **Entity** (no selection is needed): Specifying your chosen entity's name
   - **Source**: (no selection is needed): Specifying your chosen entity's data source name